pop-health-mod/mpox-engage-sex-networks/README.md

 # mpox-engage-sex-networks
 Code to analyze data on sexual networks and its impacts on mpox transmission during the 2022-2023 outbreak.

-The results are presented in the pre-print titled _[Characteristics of the sexual networks of gay, bisexual, and other men who have sex with men in Montréal, Toronto, and Vancouver: implications for the transmission and control of mpox in Canada](https://www.medrxiv.org/content/10.1101/2023.08.31.23294912v1)_.
+The results are presented in the _Journal of Infectious Disease_ article titled _[Characteristics of the sexual networks of men who have sex with men in Montréal, Toronto, and Vancouver: Insights from Canada's 2022 mpox outbreak](https://doi.org/10.1093/infdis/jiae033)_ (February 2024).

 ## code structure
 Briefly, the first number in the file prefix means the following